EGE-Group-Concordia-University/howtos/howtos/venv/venv.md

 ## Setting up a virtual environment in your account

 ### Setup folder for your virtual environment
-In your home folder create a folder to hold your virtual environments (in our case we make the folder `venv`)
+In your home folder create a folder to hold your virtual environments (in our case we create the folder `venv`)
 ```
 mkdir venv
 ```